-Site Visit: August 2nd, 2019
+Site Visit: August 2nd, 2019 Population: 40 # of homes: 20 # of businesses: 5 # of students: 0 # of schools: 0 # of hospitals/clinics: 0

-Population: 40

-of homes: 20

-of businesses: 5

-of students: 0

-of schools: 0

 The community has aerial Ontera fibre facility that passes through along Highway 11.
 There is only aerial copper plant installed along Highway 64.
 Local distribution is limited to copper with aged ADSL technology at low speeds.